aartikov/Alligator/README.md

 		new Intent(Intent.ACTION_DIAL, Uri.parse("tel:" + screen.getPhoneNumber())));
 ```

-Start the screen with `goForward ` method.
-You can use `NavigationErrorListener` to check that an activity has been succesfully resolved.
+Start it with `goForward ` method.
+Use `NavigationErrorListener` to check that an activity has been succesfully resolved.

 ### Handle activity result
 Starting an activity for result is necessary to get a result from external activities such as image gallery or contact picker.
-You can also use it to pass data between your internal activities.
+You can also use it to pass data between your own activities.
 With Alligator there are no needs to declare request codes and handle activity result manually.

-Declare a screen result class.
-Register it in a navigation factory.
-Use [ScreenResultResolver](https://jitpack.io/com/github/aartikov/Alligator/1.0.0/javadoc/me/aartikov/alligator/ScreenResultResolver.html) to handle screen result.
+Declare and register screen result classes.
+Use [ScreenResultResolver](https://jitpack.io/com/github/aartikov/Alligator/1.0.0/javadoc/me/aartikov/alligator/ScreenResultResolver.html) to handle activity result.

 See how to do it in [screen result sample](https://github.com/aartikov/Alligator/tree/master/screenresultsample).